What is a Cash-Out Refinance?

 Homeowners use cash-out refinances for a variety of reasons.
 Common uses include funding home renovations, consolidating high-interest debt, covering education expenses, investing in a business, or assisting with the purchase of another property.

-One potential benefit is replacing higher-interest debt with mortgage debt that may carry a lower rate and longer repayment term.
 A cash-out refinance also provides a single lump sum at closing and may allow borrowers to move into a more stable loan structure, such as a fixed-rate mortgage.

 Risks and Considerations